Jansirani1204/Treasure-Island-Game/README.md

 # Treasure-Island-Game
-Small and fun game of Treasure Island Game where your choices decide your fate!
+Small and fun game of Treasure Island where your choices decide your fate!